mfractor/mfractor.github.io/docs/release-notes/known-issues.md

-**A list of currently known issues in our Visual Studio Windows and Mac products**
+!!! quote "A list of currently known issues in our Visual Studio Windows and Mac products"

 ## Known Issues